IE-555/hw7-api-saurabhkulkarni77/README.md

 size_for_donut = donut[2:]
 fig1, ax1 = plt.subplots()
 ```
-The data has been plotted in three types, bar graph, pie chart and a circular pie chart (donut / torus shape).
+The data has been plotted in three types, bar graph, pie chart and a donut chart.
 First We will plot pie chart of 'Distribution of Deaf and Hard of hearing in Missouri state'
 we will asign labels to column names and sizes to values in Missouri state
 ```